Kaushal-Gawali/journalApp/README.md

 * Adding sentiment to Journal App and sending sentiment on mail
 * Integrate Redis Cloud with our Spring Boot Application on Redis clout --> redis.io
 * Kafka
+* Learn about VPS(virtual private server) in this learn about Hostinger, Ngnix, Firewall, SSL cerificate

 ---